Brilley Green Dingle

 Travelling west on the A438, after passing through the village of Winforton, take the right-hand turn signposted to Brilley and Michaelchurch-on-Arrow.
-Follow this road, over a cross road and a little further on uphill and you will spot a footpath sign on the left-hand side of the road.
-There is room for one car to stop here.
-Follow the footpath sign between the hedges and you will see the Reserve sign on the gate at the end.
-Alternatively, drive a little further and take a left turn which will take you to the ‘main’ entrance where there is space for a couple of cars.
+Follow this road, over a cross roads and uphill.
+Then take a left turn which will take you to the entrance where there is space to park.
 (The map in the Trust’s Reserves Guide is pretty good.)

 Join today and receive a free Nature Reserves guide